gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 More details regarding running tested/benchmarked applications in Graphene, please see this page:
 [[Run Applications in Graphene]].

+#### Run Built-in Examples in Graphene-SGX

+There are a few examples under LibOS/shim/test.
+The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

+(1) Build and run `hellowWorld` with Graphene on SGX

+- Go to LibOS/shim/test/native, sign all the test programs via the command:

+      make SGX=1

+- Generate launch tokens from the aesmd service, via the command:

+      make SGX_RUN=1

+- Run `helloworld` with Graphene on SGX:

+      SGX=1 ./pal_loader helloworld   or  ./pal_loader SGX helloworld

+(2) Build and run the Python helloworld script with Graphene on SGX

+- Go to LibOS/shim/test/apps/python and sign the application:

+      make SGX=1

+- Generate a launch token from the aesmd service, via the command:

+      make SGX_RUN=1

+- Run the Python helloworld with Graphene-SGX via:

+      SGX=1 ./python.manifest.sgx scripts/helloworld.py

 ## How Do I Contribute to the Project?